-Evaluation Efficiency Increase With CO2
+Evaluation of Efficiency Increase Methods With CO2 as a Refrigerant

 Efficiency increase of CO2 refrigeration systems